-There is no question that a strong brand is important to the success of your business.
+There is no question that a strong dental logo is important to the success of your business.

 Paul Rand, the legendary designer of corporate logos for UPS, IBM, and ABC, stated that “design is the silent ambassador of your brand.”
 Rand was referring to a brand’s visual identity, which comprises several elements that work together to literally let people see who you are, and why they should choose you instead of the dentist down the street.

-If you want your dental practice to stand apart from the competition, there are six key components you need to get right.
+If you want your dental brand to stand apart from the competition, there are six key components you need to get right.

 Naming your practice is the first step to claiming your uniqueness.
 Emphasizing your location, culture, services, or simply your personal name are all options.
 Just make sure the name you select is significantly different from your competitors, easy to remember, and true to who you really are.